amasson84/costcalc/README.md

 ## Introduction

-Cost calculator is an online project for calculating cost of services.
-It's originaly designed for helping researcher for estimating the cost of managing data.
-User can calculate the cost of the data life cycle directly from the interface.
+The cost calculator is an online project for calculating the cost of services.
+It's originally designed for helping researcher for estimating the cost of managing data.
+The user can calculate the cost of the data life cycle directly from the interface.

-Categories,Providers,Cost can be easily updated by just changing the **data.js** so it can be adapted for your own institution.
+Categories, Providers, Cost can be easily updated by just changing the **data.js** so it can be adapted for your own institution.

 ## How to use it